We will be closed on Thanksgiving Day, 11/23, and open on Friday, 11/24.

 We accept credit and debit cards.
 There is a one-dollar discount on adult daily bike rentals for payment in cash.

 We also have fixed gear/single speed and good touring bikes with racks and panniers.
 Why spend $250 to fly your bike in when we can outfit you for a fraction of the cost?
 We also have SPD and other clipless pedals that can be installed by request.
-Touring bike rates are $120 for the first week and $10 per additional day.
-This includes racks, panniers, sleeping pad, lock, helmet, tax, and fixins.
+Touring bike rates are $130 for the first week and $12 per additional day.
+This includes racks, panniers, sleeping pads, locks, helmets, tax, and fixins.

-Also available are baby seats, one Burley trailer and two tag-along attachments for kids.
+Also available are baby seats, a Burley trailer, and two tag-along attachments for kids.
 Please email or call ahead to give us time to set one up on an appropriate bike.

-Rates include lock and helmet.
+Rates include lock, water, and helmet.
 We do offer significant discounts on multi-day and long-term rentals.
 Bikes must be stored indoors at night, so check with your hotel, et al., beforehand.
-Day rentals are for up to 24 hours, but we must be notified of you intention to keep it overnight.
+Day rentals are for up to 24 hours, but we must be notified of your intention to keep it overnight.
 Bikes must not be left outside the Bike Hut when we are closed.
-We don’t have a two hour minimum.
+We don’t have a two-hour minimum.

 Long-term rates for most bikes are generally calculated as listed below: